 Maintaining an active fitness lifestyle and routine in your 40s and 50s is not always the norm – but it can be uniquely rewarding.

-As an active woman in that age bracket, I would like to share some thoughts on what has helped me to maintain a level of energy and fitness that has been beneficial for me, with the hope that I might be able to encourage some of you in your journey to fitness at 50!
+As an active woman in that age bracket, I would like to share some thoughts on what has helped me to maintain a level of energy and fitness that has been beneficial for me, with the hope that I might be able to encourage some of you in your journey to fitness into your 50s.

 1. Accept that it’s not as easy as it used to be.

 Can I eat whatever I like and not gain weight?
 No. Do I have to exercise regularly just to maintain my weight?
 Yes.
-Now that we have #1 out of the way, the fun begins.
+Now that we have No. 1 out of the way, the fun begins.

 2. Explore what you enjoy doing.

 Do you enjoy yoga, hiking, exercise boot camp, swimming, spinning, running or just taking a brisk walk with your dog?
 There are many classes at local gyms and community organizations that allow you to try many of these different classes/programs.
 Some people like purchasing a “Class Pass,” which gives you the freedom to try different classes in your community at a reduced rate and doesn’t lock you into a specific gym.

 Not into exercise?
 Then try building physical activity into your regular schedule.

 “To get more walking in, park in the furthest parking spot to your destination,” suggests Helga Van Herle, MD, associate professor of clinical medicine at Keck School of Medicine and a cardiologist from the USC Cardiovascular Thoracic Institute.
 “And instead of taking an elevator, try walking up the stairs.
 Climbing five flights of stairs five times a week burns approximately 302 calories.
 That could result in a loss of 15 pounds a year.”